SB-1090

 Plain Language

-If an operator offers its AI companion service to users it knows are minors, the operator must disclose to all users — on the application, browser, or any other access format — that AI companions may not be suitable for some minors.
-As amended, this disclosure obligation is triggered only when the operator knows it has minor users; the original version applied unconditionally.
-The disclosure must appear on the access interface itself, not buried in terms of service.
-This is a general suitability warning to all users, distinct from the minor-specific disclosures in subsection (c).
+If an operator offers its AI companion service to users it knows are minors, the operator must disclose — on the application, browser, or any other access format — that AI companions may not be suitable for some minors.
+This is a point-of-access suitability disclosure that must be visible on the platform itself, not buried in terms of service.
+The obligation is triggered only when the operator knows it is serving minor users.

 Statutory Text